ryanoisin/ryanoisin_personal/papers.md

 van de Schoot, R., Winter, S. D., **Ryan, O.**, Zondervan-Zwijnenburg, M., & Depaoli, S. (2017).
 A systematic review of Bayesian articles in psychology: The last 25 years. *Psychological Methods*, *22*(2), 217-239. [[Full-text on ResearchGate]](https://www.researchgate.net/publication/317831797_A_systematic_review_of_Bayesian_articles_in_psychology_The_last_25_years)

 Hepper, E. G., Wildschut, T., Sedikides, C., Ritchie, T. D., Yung, Y. F., Hansen, N., ... **Ryan, O.**, & Stephan, E. & Vingerhoets, A .
 J. J.  (2014).
 Pancultural nostalgia: prototypical conceptions across cultures. *Emotion*, 14(4), 733-747.[[Full-text on ResearchGate]](https://www.researchgate.net/publication/260338590_Pancultural_Nostalgia_Prototypical_Conceptions_Across_Cultures)

+## Pre-prints no longer under development

+*Note*: These projects have been published on PsyArXiv but have been significantly re-worked into new projects with different titles

+Haslbeck, J.M.B.\* & **Ryan, O.**\*  (2019).
+Recovering Bistable Systems from Psychological Time Series.
+DOI: 10.31234/osf.io/kcv3s. [[PsyArXiv Pre-print]](https://psyarxiv.com/kcv3s/) [[Reproducibility Archive]](https://github.com/jmbh/RecoveringBistableSystems)
+*Note*: A revised version of this manuscript is available on PsyArxiV under the title *Recovering Within-Person Dynamics from Psychological Time Series*

+**Ryan, O.** (2018).
+Interventions in dynamic systems: A causal approach to continuous-time mediation analysis. [[PsyArXiv Pre-print]](https://psyarxiv.com/n2fwt/) [[Supplementary Materials]](https://github.com/ryanoisin/ct_path_effects)
+*Note*: Major parts of this project have been used in the development of the paper *Time to Intervene: A Continuous Time Approach to Network Analysis and Centrality*